Louvre: Decorative arts

 The Objets d'art collection spans the time from the Middle Ages to the mid-19th century.
 The department began as a subset of the sculpture department, based on royal property and the transfer of work from the Basilique Saint-Denis, the burial ground of French monarchs that held the Coronation Sword of the Kings of France.
 Among the budding collection's most prized works were pietre dure vases and bronzes.
 The Durand collection's 1825 acquisition added "ceramics, enamels, and stained glass", and 800 pieces were given by Pierre Révoil.
 The onset of Romanticism rekindled interest in Renaissance and Medieval artwork, and the Sauvageot donation expanded the department with 1,500 middle-age and faïence works.
-In 1862, the Campana collection added gold jewelry and maiolicas, mainly from the 15th and 16th centuries.
+In 1862, the Campana collection added gold jewellery and maiolicas, mainly from the 15th and 16th centuries.

 The works are displayed on the Richelieu Wing's first floor and in the Apollo Gallery, named by the painter Charles Le Brun, who was commissioned by Louis XIV (the Sun King) to decorate the space in a solar theme.
-The medieval collection contains the coronation crown of Louis XIV, Charles V's sceptre, and the 12th century porphyry vase.
+The medieval collection contains the coronation crown of Louis XV, Charles V's sceptre, and the 12th century porphyry vase.
 The Renaissance art holdings include Giambologna's bronze Nessus and Deianira and the tapestry Maximillian's Hunt.
 From later periods, highlights include Madame de Pompadour's Sèvres vase collection and Napoleon III's apartments.

 In September 2000, the Louvre Museum dedicated the Gilbert Chagoury and Rose-Marie Chagoury Gallery to display tapestries donated by the Chagourys, including a 16th-century six-part tapestry suite, sewn with gold and silver threads representing sea divinities, which was commissioned in Paris for Colbert de Seignelay, Secretary of State for the Navy.